sphinx-contrib/matlabdomain/README.rst

 The Python package must be installed with::

-   pip install -U sphinxcontrib-matlabdomain
+   pip install sphinxcontrib-matlabdomain

 In general, the usage is the same as for documenting Python code.
-The package is tested with Python >= 3.8 and Sphinx >=4.0.0.
+The package is tested with Python >= 3.8 and Sphinx >= 4.5.0.

 For a Python 2 compatible version the package must be installed with::